chakri68/job-crawler/README.md

 job-cron deploy uninstall    # stop + remove (keeps your DB and config)
 ```

-`install` and `uninstall` each send a one-off alert through your configured
+`install` and `uninstall` each fire a one-off alert through your configured
-notifier (✅ on install, 🛑 on uninstall), so you have a record of when scheduled
+notifier (✅ on install, 🛑 on uninstall), so future-you has a paper trail of when
-polling started and stopped.
-It's best-effort — if no webhook/token is set, the
+the cron was actually running.
+Best-effort — no webhook set, no alert, and the
-deploy command still succeeds.
+deploy still goes through fine.

 ### Interactive TUI